Financial Aid Application Process

 An Award Letter notification is sent to each student who completes the application process and for whom aid eligibility can be determined.
 The Award Letter notification contains the names and amounts of the financial aid awards the student is eligible to receive.
 The Award Letter also contains important information about restrictions and conditions that can affect the ability of the student to receive the amounts awarded.
 When a student's award package is available for review, the student will be notified by e-mail to log on to eConnect to accept the terms and conditions of the Award Letter and to activate the awards for payment.
 You must accept your awards on the official award notification before financial aid will transmit to your DCCCD student account.

-Financial aid awards will be disbursed by the Business Office Department according to the regulations of each award program.
+Financial aid awards will be disbursed by the Business Office of the college according to the regulations of each award program.